 Buds turn into full-blown breasts

-Once your boobs are fully developed, they look and feel the best they ever will throughout your 20s and into your early 30s, so embrace them!
-The round mounds are covered in tight, smooth skin and unless they’re extremely large, they feel firm and look perky because of the dense tissue that makes them up.
+Once your boobs are fully developed, they look and feel about the same throughout your 20s and into your early 30s.
+The round mounds are covered in tight, smooth skin and they may feel firm because of the dense tissue that makes them up.
 Find out 13 things your breasts aren’t telling you.

 They may temporarily swell